jjoeldaniel/Avalon/README.md

 `/confess`  Sends anonymous confession (Requires confession channel)

+`/report confession` Report a confession by its confession number

 `/join`  Request for bot to join VC

 `/leave`  Request for bot to leave VC